 - What barriers exist for customers to adopt your product or service?
 Is it the upfront investment cost?
 Is the learning curve too steep?
 How resistant are they to change?

-Keep in mind, you may have various customer segments.
+Keep in mind, that you may have various customer segments.
 The types of marketing that attract each segment will be different, which is why this is crucial to understand.
 Also, the tactics you use to get customers will be different than the tactics you use to keep them and grow them.
 Only by understanding your buyer persona will you begin to understand which tactics you should use and when.

-Customer Archetype and 'Day in the Life'
+Customer Archetypes and 'Day in the Life' Diagram

 To have a clear image of the customers you target, construct personas/archetypes that can be printed out and put on the wall.
 Visually representing your customer segments will ensure you know who to talk to to help you determine how to market to those customers, and guide your hypothesis during business development.